josephcarey/MEAN-To-Do-List/TasksAndTiming.md

 - [ ] use Sweet Alert?
 - [ ] can we scrap app.use( bodyParser.urlencoded( { extended: true } ) ); from server.js?
 Is it just for jQuery?
 - [ ] clearing the inputs: we could use a for...in loop instead, but that's kinda scary.
+- [ ] spin all of the client-side connection logic out into its own object

 # Questions
 - [ ] do we have to stick to one giant js file on the client side?
+- [ ] questions around spinning out the client-side connection logic (promises, other js files)

 ### Timing